MikeTaylor/palaeo-concrete/giw/proofreading-notes-v2.md

 ## Page 65

-* In the title, "Diplodocus" is now correctly set in italics; but unlike the rest of the title, it is not bold.
+* In the title, the genus name "_Diplodocus_" is now correctly set in italics; but unlike the rest of the title, it is not bold.
 Is this a house-style thing, or should it be set in bold italics?

 ## Page 66